 Students providing clinical services as part of an approved practicum placement are covered under the consortial institutions' insurance policies.
-In addition, the APA Insurance Trust offers liability insurance especially for graduate students, designed to cover activities such as practicum and internship.
-With Trust Occurrence-type coverage, you will be protected from lawsuits resulting from participation in practica as part of your graduate curriculum, no matter when the suits are filed, subject to the terms and conditions of the policy.
-Annual premiums start at \$35, with limits of liability set at \$3,000,000 annual aggregate.
+In addition, the APA offers liability insurance especially for graduate students, designed to cover activities such as practicum and internship.
+With Occurrence-type coverage, students will be protected from lawsuits resulting from participation in practica as part of your graduate curriculum, no matter when the suits are filed, subject to the terms and conditions of the policy.

 The application is online, and the coverage lasts for a full year.
-For details, visit The Trust website at www.apait.org/apait/products/studentliability/ for complete details.
+For details, see information on SharePoint regarding student liability insurance.

-Approval for Master's Clinical/Practicum Hours
+• Approval for Master's Clinical/Practicum Hours

 Students may request acceptance of hours accrued in a practicum setting while in a master's degree program prior to enrolling in the Consortium.
 If accepted, these hours can be included in the AAPI for Internship.
-These hours do not count towards academic or practicum credit in the Program.
 This request should be made no later than October 1 of the first year.